worldbank/counting-people-climate-risk/README.md

 ### Reproducibility

 [Instructions to reproduce estimates](docs/reproducibility) and data availability statements are included on this site.
 Source code is available from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
-The replication package has been verified and is included in the World Bank Reproducible Research Repository: [Reproducibility Certificate and Package](https://reproducibility.worldbank.org/index.php/home).
+The replication package has been verified and is published in the World Bank Reproducible Research Repository: [Reproducibility Package and Certificate](https://reproducibility.worldbank.org/index.php/catalog/186).
 Access to some input data is restricted.

 ### Suggested citation
 Please cite the methodology website as follows:
 World Bank.
 2024.
 "People at high risk from climate-related hazards".
-Version 2024-08. <https://worldbank.github.io/counting-people-climate-risk>
+Version 2024-09. <https://worldbank.github.io/counting-people-climate-risk>